Law, Government, Business & Science

 The better way to tell this story is not to begin with David Dalin.

 It is to begin with the fact that the first Jewish justice, Louis Brandeis, reached the Court in 1916 only after one of the ugliest confirmation fights in its early history.
 Dalin's book mattered because it gathered the whole sequence in one place.
-But the sequence is the real subject.
+But the sequence is the central subject.

 From Brandeis to Elena Kagan, Jewish justices have been numerous enough to shape the public imagination and different enough to ruin any lazy idea that they formed a single judicial bloc.